nh-mike/gravity-sync-docker/README.md

 # Gravity Sync Docker

-These are the files required to build a Docker image running [Gravity Sync](https://github.com/vmstan/gravity-sync).
+These are the files required to run a Docker image running [Gravity Sync](https://github.com/vmstan/gravity-sync).
+Supports both X86/64 and ARM64.
+Arm versions are prepended with "arm-" such that the x86/64 version of latest would match the arm version arm-latest.

 #### Before Running!
 If upgrading, then check the [Upgrade Instructions](#upgrade-instructions) for your intended release.<br />